eplas/Getting-and-Cleaning-Data-Course-Project/codebook.md

 then we add new column settype "test".
 We read activity codes from the y_xxx.txt and then convert activity codes into lower case label, then we add activity to data frame and read subject and add it to data frame

-Then we Rename new columns to "settype", "activity" and "subjectid"ubjectid") and  filter data sets with mean and std deviation measurements only
+Then we rename new columns to "settype", "activity" and "subjectid" and filter data sets with mean and std deviation measurements only

 Then we merge test and train data sets with the merge function